jakop345/cloudron-box/setup/DESIGN.md

 Because we do not package things as Docker yet, we should be careful about the code here.
 We have to expect remains of an older setup code.
-For example, older supervisor or nginx configs might be around.
+For example, older systemd or nginx configs might be around.

 The config directory is _part_ of the container and is not a VOLUME.
 Which is to say that the files will be nuked from one update to the next.